Sanjit1/Raspberry-Pi-With-Alexa/README.md

 Modify the code in RGB_Flash as per your requirement and then ask Alexa to turn on your lights or fans or whatever you want!

-To modify your code you might want to check out the video on youtube:
+If you have any queries, you can check out the video on youtube: